Anand Satyanand: Early life and family

+Education and early career

 Satyanand attended Sacred Heart College in Auckland, and then undertook the medical intermediate course at the University of Otago in Dunedin.
-He was not successful in gaining entry to the medical school and later said "in reality I did not do well enough ... (but) ...
-Looking back over that year, I remembered that one of the things I had really enjoyed was the debating and forum meetings involving students."
-So instead he turned to law studies, working part-time as a law clerk in Auckland.
-He worked at Westfield Freezing Works to help fund his studies and developed a friendship with David Lange who also worked there at the same time.
-He graduated with a Bachelor of Laws from the University of Auckland in 1970.
+He was not successful in gaining entry to the medical school.
+Instead he turned to law studies, working part-time as a law clerk in Auckland.
+He worked at Westfield Freezing Works to help fund his studies, with his friend David Lange He graduated with a Bachelor of Laws from the University of Auckland in 1970.
 He worked as a lawyer for the next 12 years, some of that with the Crown Solicitor's firm and then as a Partner with the legal firm Shieff Angland.
 His legal work centred on criminal law and revenue law.
 He served on the Council of the Auckland District Law Society from 1979 until his appointment as a Judge of the District Court of New Zealand in 1982.

 During the 1966 general election, Satyanand helped Clive Edwards (later Tongan Deputy Prime Minister) when he stood in Auckland Central for National.
-Later, in the 1975 general election, Satyanand and his wife helped David Lange in his first, unsuccessful attempt at election (for Labour, in the seat of Hobson).
+Later, in the 1975 general election, Anand and Susan helped David Lange in his first, unsuccessful attempt at election (for Labour, in the seat of Hobson).

-In 1995 Satyanand was appointed an Ombudsman, and he served two 5-year terms.
+During his 12 years as a District Court Judge, Satyanand helped to develop professional education programmes for judges, and served as a Chair of the Napier Prison Board and then Deputy Chair of the National Parole Board.
+He maintained special interests in criminal justice and law reform.
+In 1995 Satyanand was appointed as a Parliamentary Ombudsman, and he served two 5-year terms.
 Between 2005 and his appointment as governor-general he chaired the Confidential Forum for Former In-Patients of Psychiatric Hospitals, reviewed the Banking Ombudsman scheme, and installed the Pecuniary Interests Register and Scheme for Members of Parliament.
+In 2006, he was granted an Honorary Doctor of Laws by the University of Auckland.

+Personal life

-Satyanand has been married to Susan Sharpe since 1970.
-She was born in Sydney, Australia, in 1947 and moved to New Zealand with her family in 1955.
-Susan and Anand have three adult children.
-Satyanand's daughter Anya is an advocate of gay marriage, being in a civil union with her partner Ange.
-In 2002, Satyanand and his wife were involved in a serious car accident in Dome Valley north of Warkworth, Northland, where an oncoming car crossed the centre line and crashed head-on into their car.
+While he was a law clerk, Anand met a legal executive, Susan Sharpe, who was born in Sydney, Australia in 1947.
+They were married in 1970 and over the next 10 years, had three children: Tara, Anya and Rohan, who in turn have produced five grandchildren: Joshua, Lola, Leilani, Tomás and Diego.
+Their son Rohan was married in 2010, and their Anya had a civil union in 2012.
+In 2002, Anand and Susan were involved in a serious car accident in Dome Valley north of Warkworth, Northland, where an oncoming car crossed the centre-line and crashed head-on into their car.
 Both were injured, and Satyanand suffered serious spinal injury; he broke his C2 and C3 vertebrae, and had to wear a halo traction to keep his head straight.

-As well as English, Satyanand also speaks some Fijian, Telugu, Hindi patois, and Māori.
+English is Satyanand's first language, but he also has some understanding of Fijian, Māori, Telugu (his Indian-origin heritage language) and Fiji Hindi (the lingua franca of his Indo-Fijian ethnic community).